 Historical and religious tourism boost visits

 The Roman Colosseum remains a symbol of the Eternal City, which was once the capital of the Roman Empire.
-The Vatican, an enclave in Roma, registered an increase in visitors after the death of Pope Francis, succeeded by Leo XIII.
+The Vatican, an enclave within Rome, has seen an increase in visitors following the death of Pope Francis, who was succeeded by Leo XIV.

 Mass tourism worries authorities